mlflow/mlflow/CONTRIBUTING.rst

 the homebrew installation of pandoc may be out of date - you can find newer pandoc versions at https://github.com/jgm/pandoc/releases.

-The ``mlflow/R/mlflow`` directory contains R wrappers for the Projects, Tracking and Models components.
+The ``mlflow/R/mlflow`` directory contains R wrappers for the Projects, Tracking, and Model components.
 These wrappers depend on the Python package, so first install the Python package in a conda environment: